SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ### Softing License
 The dataFEED edgeConnectors come with a time limited and functionality unlimited demo mode.
-The demo is immediately started when the application starts up without a valid license.
+The demo is immediately started when the module starts up without a valid license.
-The demo mode will expire after 72 hours and the application stops working.
+The demo mode will expire after 72 hours and the module stops working.
-To remove the time limitation of the demo mode the application must be licensed.
+To remove the time limitation of the demo mode the module must be licensed.
 The dataFEED edgeConnectors use a floating license mechanism.
-A working floating license server is required to have the application successfully licensed.
+A working floating license server is required to have the module successfully licensed.

 Please read [Licenses/README.md](../Licenses/README.md) for further details.